 As part of his practice, John assists clients in vetting and implementing complex cross-border transactions and transfers of IP.
 He regularly advises clients on Subchapter-C, foreign tax credit, GILTI/Subpart-F, sourcing, and withholding issues related to these transactions.
 He also makes sure to work with all in-house stakeholders to ensure successful implementation.

 In addition, John has substantial experience working with corporate treasury departments to provide practical solutions to tax issues that arise from cross-border treasury activities, including cash pooling, FX hedging programs, and internal debt restructurings.
-He leverages this experience to assist clients in developing solutions to their interest deduction limitation issues.

 John also regularly assists clients with their IRS-audit defense of cross-border and financial transactions at the exam and appeals level.